-\paragraphbe{Results.} In Figure \ref{fig:alexlongitudes} and \ref{fig:alexycsb}, we plot memory usage as a function of number of insertions and runtime on Longitudes and YCSB dataset respectively with both benign and adversarial settings.
-For the benign datasets, ALEX uses just over 10GB, at most, across the entire experiment.
-The adversarial dataset requires over 100GB in 136 and 107 seconds, and crashes due to running out of memory in 15 and 12 minutes respectively.
-Since the adversary's insertions require many expensive memory allocations, it slows down ALEX by a factor of almost four times.
-The attacker fills up ALEX's memory slightly slower for the YCSB dataset, likely due to its sparser key range.
+\emph{Results.} In Figure \ref{fig:alexlongitudes} and \ref{fig:alexycsb}, we plot memory usage as a function of number of insertions and runtime on Longitudes and YCSB dataset.
+In the benign scenarios, ALEX’s memory usage peaks at just over 10 GB throughout the experiment.
+However, under the attack, memory usage exceeds 100 GB within 136 and 107 seconds, and crashes due to out-of-memory in 15 and 12 minutes (resp.).
+Since the adversary's insertions require many expensive memory allocations, it slows down ALEX by a factor of almost $\times 4$.
+The attack fills up ALEX's memory slightly slower for the YCSB dataset, likely due to its sparser key range.
 We empirically verify this in Appendix~\ref{app:alex2}.

-One notable difference between the two datasets is that it takes more insertions and consequently more time to exhaust 512GB memory for the Longitudes dataset (350 million vs 280 million), likely due to its relatively higher key density.
-We empirically verified this by checking how many of the attacker's keys, on average across the attacker iterations $\{i\}$, fall closer to $y^i$ than to $x^i_0$.
-For the YCSB dataset, this was only about 1400 on average, whereas Longtitudes, around 5000 out of 10000 keys on average fall closer to $y^i$.
-Recall that once the keys cross some $\alpha \in \big(x^i_0,y^i_0\big)$, the attack ceases to be effective until the next iteration (see Section~\ref{sec:poisonalex}), and this likely happens more frequently for the Longtitudes dataset.

-On the machine that has 16GB of memory, ALEX crashed within 14 seconds after the attack initiated, after 14 million insertion operations by the attacker.
+On the machine with 16GB of memory, ALEX crashes within 14 seconds after the attack initiated, after 14 million insertion operations by the attacker.

-\paragraphbe{Discussion: attack detectability.} ALEX can try to detect the scenario of a single user who dispatches many insertion operations, of which a large proportion cause node splits, and block the user.
+\paragraphbe{Detectability.} ALEX can try to detect the scenario of a single user who dispatches many insertion operations, of which a large proportion cause node splits, and block the user.
 This would require breaking the standard abstractions in many systems, in which index structures are decoupled from user authentication/identity mechanisms (e.g. of a database that internally uses the index).
 The defense's detection threshold would then have to be carefully tuned for each deployment, depending on the expected benign workload and memory increase rate.
-Unfortunately, even by paying that price, this defense would not be sufficient: the attacker can slow down the attack as much as needed, and interleave their insertions with other operations, to stay undetected while still causing the highest memory increase rate allowed by the system.
+Unfortunately, even by paying that price, this would not be sufficient: the adversary can slow down the attack as much as needed, and interleave their insertions with other operations, to stay undetected while still causing the highest memory increase rate allowed by the system.
 If at any point the attacker is detected, they can potentially create, or collude with, another account.